adampalmer99/CV/README.md

 I decided to enhance my skillset within the industry and Scala had caught my attention.
 I started studying through many courses such as Rock The JVM and had also signed up to a community called Scalabridge which is ran by Noel Welsh.
 Here I was able to mix with people from a variety of backgrounds, I had met developers from companies such as Apple, ClearScore and Elsevier.
 I also attended the in person meet ups and was able to make connections with developers and companies, I gained a lot from the experience and it helped me want to stay on the path of working within software development.

+I returned to Swift development as I wanted to improve my skills and began following a course by Jonathan Rasmusson which focused on building apps programmatically.
+I have also delved into Python, learning the fundamentals through an online course by Dr Fred Baptiste.
+I am also currently learning AWS and looking to gain a certification for a Foundational Cloud Practitioner, with an interest in completing further certifications at Associate level.

 Understanding the need for a workplace skill set, I am also investing time into Git version control, Postgres and Objective C. I have also taken on board holistic principles such as DRY (don't repeat yourself), magic values and Separation of Concerns, and tried to carry these into my code.

 Whilst I appreciate my path has been an unconventional one, I believe this has come with some positive side effects.